IndependentImpact/GHG_methodologies/PACKAGE_DEVELOPMENT_TEMPLATE.md

 - Translate **every numbered equation** in the methodology documentation into a dedicated R function stored under `R/`.
 - Provide **meta-functions** that orchestrate the full calculation by composing the equation-level functions.
 - Implement helper functions that evaluate **quantitative applicability conditions** described in the methodology.
+- Include monitoring-period aggregation helpers that roll simulated or observed data up to reporting periods using the equation-level functions.
 - All functions must:
   - Accept tidy data frames (tibbles) as appropriate and return tidyverse-compatible structures.
   - Be vectorised where possible and avoid hidden state.